 The joint committee engaged the public over the issue and adopted a report that recommended the expropriation of land without compensation on November 15.

 According to a statement released by Parliament on Tuesday, a member of the joint constitutional review committee cannot introduce a Constitutional Amendment Bill in the National Assembly.
+Only a member of the executive or the National Assembly who is not a part of the committee may.

 Once introduced, the statement noted, the individual who introduced the Bill will submit any written comments from the public on the Bill to the Speaker of the National Assembly and the chairperson of the National Council of Provinces.